zzhang82/web422/notes/angular-components-intro.md

 Another decorator property is the *selector*.
 Its value is the name of the custom HTML element in the parent template that becomes the component.

-Tip: Forget about the browser and the web, as you begin to learn about components.
-Do not be concerned how and when a component appears on the screen.
+Tip: For now, forget about the details of the browser and the web, as you begin to learn about components.
+Do not be concerned about the details of how and when a component appears on the screen.
 (Update... soften this a bit...)

 Tip: Recall iOS programming.
 A *view controller* manages a *view*.
 For beginners, the *view* often covers the entire screen area.
 A *view* is composed of *sub-view items* like labels, buttons, and other "controls" like sliders, table views and their cells, and so on.
 When you began to learn that, you weren't thinking about the browser and the web, were you?